opil/documentation/docs/admin/OPIL/opil_server.md

 - You are familiar with Linux-based operating systems on basic level to execute commands and edit files
 - You have read the [introduction](../../start/index.md) and [deployment](../../start/deployment.md) pages and are familiar with the basic concepts of OPIL and the purpose of each OPIL module.

-During this guide you will complete the following steps:

 ### Notes

 - This guide is a simple step-by-step guide for setting up the OPIL Server.
 It is possible to change the configuration (e.g. ports and filenames) with the capabilities described in [Docker compose file version 3 reference](https://docs.docker.com/compose/compose-file/).
 However, during this guide we will not address any configuration that is not absolutely required.